-Click above to see my video of the hatchlings born during the night.
+Click above to see my quick cell phone video of the hatchlings born during the night.

 Upon gathering in the evening, the turtle guardians began passing out baby turtles.
 Each person standing between the yellow flags received one to release.
 I'd estimate there were approximately 100 people in our group.
 Our guardian explained that when there aren't enough turtles to go around, children are given the highest priority.

-Our guardian instructed the group to count backwards from 3, then we released the hatchlings and cheered them on as they flipped and flopped their way out to sea.
+Our guardian instructed us to count backwards from 3, then we released the hatchlings and cheered them on as they flipped and flopped out to sea.
 It was so cute to watch them!
-I was so busy enjoying the moment that I didn't attempt capturing their release on video in the dark, but I highly suggest searching “baby turtle release” or something similar on YouTube if you ever need a reason to smile.
+I was so busy enjoying the moment that I didn't attempt capturing their release on video in the dark.
+However, I highly suggest searching “baby turtle release” on YouTube if you ever need a reason to smile.

 Our turtle guardian explained that only 1-2% of hatchlings survive to adulthood and are able to mate to carry on the species.
 That's why turtle conservation efforts are so important!
 We spotted birds diving in the dark in an attempt to capture our little tortugas.
 We crossed our fingers and prayed that Seamore and Daisy II wouldn't become a late night seagull snack.

-I'm not sure where to find a list of participating hotels in Cancun, but I can confirm that both Westin resorts and the Ritz Carlton are participating in the turtle rescue program during summer and fall of 2015.
 I suggest inquiring with your hotel when making reservations to see if it's one of the participating resorts.
-Even if your hotel isn't participating, you can see turtles nesting all along the beach in the evening — beginning around 9:30 p.m. and going throughout the night — and you can always walk to a nearby hotel that is participating in the program.
+Even if your hotel isn't participating, you can see turtles nesting all along the beach in the evening.
+They begin around 9:30 p.m. and next throughout the night.
 The turtles nest during the summer months and the hatchlings are released through late October.
 There is no charge to do any of the above activities!